-Find out when a tenant can legally break a lease in New Hampshire, when they can’t, and whether or not a landlord is required by New Hampshire law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in New Hampshire, when they can’t, and if a landlord is required by New Hampshire law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in New Hampshire to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in New Hampshire to end a tenancy.

 Lease Termination Notice Requirements in New Hampshire

-In New Hampshire, a tenant is required to provide 30 days’ notice for fixed end date leases (§§ 540:3(II)).
+In New Hampshire, a tenant is required to provide 30 days’ notice for fixed end date leases (NH Rev. Stat. § 540:3(II)).
 New Hampshire tenants also have to provide written notice for the following lease terms: